 All doctoral students must complete a 12-month 2,000-hour internship during their program.
 The program requires a 2,000-hour pre-doctoral internship to assist the student with the licensure process.
 The internship year is typically completed during the fifth year of training.
 As a doctoral intern, the student must be supervised by a professional holding a doctoral degree in psychology for a minimum of 2 hours per week on an individual basis and an additional 2 hours that may be completed in a group supervision venue.
 To assist in obtaining licensure as a psychologist, all students are encouraged to seek an APA Approved internship site.
+If a student elects to not obtain an APA Approved internship site, he/she may be ineligible to licensure as a psychologist.
+Also, this student should seek advisement from program coordinator/major advisor regarding additional requirements for completion of non-accredited pre-doctoral internship program.
 According to the Standards for Graduate Preparation of School Psychologists, at least 600 hours must be completed in a school-based setting or the student must demonstrate at least equivalent experience.
 Currently, equivalent experience may include completion of an internship at the educational specialist level in school psychology or other approved applied experiences in school psychology.
 Specifically, NASP requires that (a) the prior internships must have been preceded by appropriate graduate coursework and practica and must include a range of activities consistent with both program goals and NASP "Domains of School Psychology Training and Practice", (b) the experience must have been consistent with NASP internship standards, particularly the conditions related to supervision, credentials of supervisors, and completion of 600 hours in a school-based setting, (c) there is evidence that the intern successfully completed the internship and has continued to use the knowledge and skills obtained from the experience on a continual basis, and (d) the internship and supervision experiences can be appropriately documented for program approval and accreditation as well as candidate application for state and national certification and licensure.
 Please see the current edition of the internship manual for further information regarding internship.